lukateg/strength-age/README.md

 -- implement custom question number per lesson
--- add abort test generating when clicking on the X in the loader -- maybe add sharing tests between user as a social media app
+-- add abort test generating when clicking on the X in the loader -- maybe add sharing tests between user as a social media app -- add "..." for each pdf and implement edit logic "check if edit can edit text in the uploadThing

 FUTURE FEATURES:
 - test sharing between users and groups